 A program has been established for Bonneville County jurors that have small children with our Juror Preschool Day Care Reimbursement Program.
 If you are called in to report for Jury Service the Court will reimburse you $3.15 an hour per child for daycare expenses if you qualify.

 This childcare reimbursement service may or may not be available in other counties or the Federal District Court.
 On average our trials run from 9:00 a.m. to 5:00 p.m., the same hours that you are already taking your children to their present day care.

 Idaho Code 2-217 provides that a person summoned for jury service who fails to appear or to complete jury service as directed shall be ordered by the court to appear forthwith and show cause for failure to comply with the summons.
-If the court finds you in contempt, you could be jailed for up to three (3) days or be required to pay a fine of up to three hundred dollars $300.00 or both.
+If the court finds you in contempt, you could be jailed for up to five (5) days or be required to pay a fine of up to five hundred dollars $500.00 or both.

 If you have a change of address, it is the juror's responsibility to notify our office of your new address.
 Serving as a juror in our Judicial process in Bonneville County Seventh Judicial District Court is a privilege, a contribution to your community and should be accepted with pride.
 The justice system cannot work fairly unless jurors perform their duties properly.

 If you have been called for jury duty please read through your jury summons thoroughly.

 If you still have questions please contact the Jury Commissioner: